andrlime/personal-website/README.md

 # Personal Website 2025

-Rebuilt and refactored personal website using better-than-before practices and abstractions
+Rebuilt and refactored personal website using better-than-before practices and abstractions.